-All are welcome but children should be accompanied by an adult.
+The party will take place at the Kennington Village Centre from 10.30am-12.30pm.
+All welcome but children must be accompanied by an adult.

-All under 5s, and their adults, are welcome.
+All babies and toddlers, with their accompanying adult, are welcome.

 In late 2018 we launched a competition to design a new logo for the Friends of Kennington Library (FOKL).
 This competition was open to anyone aged under 25 and we received a raft of wonderful entries.

 After much deliberation we chose this wonderful logo by Claire Whittaker who won our main prize of £50.

 The three runners up were

 Caidan, Conor and Alexandra who each won a signed book by Korky Paul.

 WELL DONE EVERYONE!!!

 Kennington Library Coffee Talks – 11:00am to 12:00 noon.
 Refreshments from 10:30am.
 Everyone welcome!

 February 6th: Dave Richardson: Let’s Go – A History of Package Tours.
 Kennington resident and travel journalist Dave, presents how going on holiday has changed from the 1800s to today.